litebulb/ProjectEdison/documents/GettingStarted.md

 **Introduction**:

-The Microsoft Operations Management Suite (OMS), previously known as Azure Operational Insights, is a software as a service platform that allows an administrator to manage on-premises and cloud IT assets from one console.
+Azure Operations Management Suite (OMS), previously known as Azure Operational Insights, is a software as a service platform that allows an administrator to manage on-premise and cloud IT assets from a single console.

-Microsoft OMS handles log analytics, IT automation, backup and recovery, and security and compliance tasks.
+Azure OMS handles log analytics, IT automation, backup, recovery, security and compliance tasks.

 Log analytics will collect and store your data from various log sources and allow you to query over them using a custom query language.

 **Implementation**:

-Log analytics to provide monitoring for Cosmos DB, IoT Hub, Kubernetes, Redis Cache, Service Bus.

-Log analytics store the logs, which will be helpful to trace the working of these resources.
-OMS log analytics provides in detailed insights using solutions
+Log analytics provides monitoring for Cosmos DB, IoT Hub, Kubernetes, Redis Cache, Service Bus.
+Log analytics store the logs, which will be helpful to trace the working of these resources and provides detailed insights using solutions.

 #### 2.5.7 Storage Account

 **Introduction**:

-An Azure storage account contains all your Azure Storage data objects: blobs, files, queues, tables, and disks.
-Data in your Azure storage account is durable and highly available, secure, massively scalable, and accessible from anywhere in the world over HTTP or HTTPS.
+Azure Storage Account contains all your data objects, blobs, files, queues, tables, and disks.
+Data in your Storage Account is durable, highly available, secure, massively scalable, and accessible from anywhere in the world over HTTP or HTTPS.

 **Implementation**: